enricoros/k-web-automation-biocheat/README.markdown

 How to GET it
 =============

+**Windows Users**: just check the Download Tab and grab the latest archive for windows ;-) [only 2.9MB with integrated Qt4.5].
+If it says something about a missing MS DDL, you have to install the popular vcredist_x86.exe.

 Just get it from http://github.com/Eros/biocheat and open it with QtCreator, so you can build and run it (ok, you can do the usual "qmake; make;" stuff on the console/cmd.exe prompt if you like more ;-))